On April 9, Edward James Muggeridge (Eadweard Muybridge’s original name) is born in Kingston upon Thames, England.

 Muybridge returns to Yosemite and produces spectacular large format photographs of the valley.

-Muybridge produces his breakthrough photograph of a horse in motion, a blurry image of Stanford’s horse Occident.
+Muybridge produces his first photograph of a horse in motion, a blurry image of Stanford’s horse Occident.
 The photograph is noted in the press, and reproduced as a lithograph by Currier & Ives, but the original quickly disappears never to be seen again.

 Muybridge, on a commission from Leland Stanford, photographs the Central Pacific and Union Pacific Railroads.

 In April, Flora gives birth to a son, Florado Helios Muybridge.

-On October 16, Eadweard discovers Flora is having an affair and believes that Florado is the son of her lover, Harry Larkyns.
-Muybridge rushes to Calistoga and shoots Larkyns dead.
+On October 16, Eadweard discovers Flora is having an affair and that Florado appears to be the son of her lover, Harry Larkyns.
+Muybridge travels eight hours to Calistoga and shoots Larkyns dead.

 On December 8, Muybridge is indicted by a grand jury for the murder of Harry Larkyns.
 A few weeks later Flora files for divorce and alimony.

 After a three day trial, on February 6 the all-male jury, all but one of whom are married, finds Muybridge not guilty.

 A few weeks later, Muybridge leaves on a photographic assignment for Panama and Guatemala, where he goes by the name Eduardo Santiago Muybridge.